Anti-union bills bubble up in Congress, despite growing voter support for organized labor

 Here are a few areas they’re focusing on:

 - Neutering the NLRB: H.R.2063, or the “Protecting American Jobs Act,” was introduced in March 2021 by Representative Scott Austin, a Republican from Georgia.
 The bill would remove the ability of the NLRB to prosecute charges of unfair labor practices.
-Senator Mike Lee of Utah introduced a Senate version of the bill (S.882), too.
+And Senator Mike Lee of Utah introduced a Senate version of the bill (S.882).

 - National “right-to-work” policies: Bills have been introduced during the current congressional session with the aim to implement a national “right-to-work” policy—which many unions consider to be a policy “designed to take away rights from working people.”
 Bill H.R.
 1275 was introduced in early 2021 and sponsored by Representative Joe Wilson, a Republican from South Carolina, and has since been cosponsored by more than 100 other Republican House members, and two Democrats.
 Senator Rand Paul of Kentucky likewise introduced a Senate version of the bill (S.406), which was cosponsored by 21 other Republican senators.

 - Blunt union-driving interest: Bill H.R.5178, the “Truth in Employment Act of 2021,” was introduced by Representative Rick Allen, a Georgia Republican, last September.
 In effect, the proposed law would give employers the go-ahead to discriminate against job applicants who may have pro-union views.
-The bill looks to “alleviate pressure on employers to hire individuals who seek or gain employment in order to disrupt the workplace of the employer or otherwise inflict economic harm designed to put the employer out of business”—” economic harm,” in this case, could mean collective bargaining.
+The bill looks to “alleviate pressure on employers to hire individuals who seek or gain employment in order to disrupt the workplace of the employer or otherwise inflict economic harm designed to put the employer out of business.”
+“Economic harm,” in this case, could mean collective bargaining.